PankratzLab/Genvisis-Docs/transpose-data-illumina.md

-## Transpose Data into Marker-Dominant Files
+## Transpose Data Into Marker-Dominant Files

 The *.sampRAF* files created previously (in Parse Samples Files) contain one sample per file.
 This step creates a copy of the data but with one marker per file.
 This allows the same marker to be examined for each sample without iterating through every sampRAF.